Callahan County, Texas Land For Sale (87 results)

 BARN: Built in 2017, this 100' x 45' horse barn features eight stalls, a wash bay with hot water, a manager's office, and a tack room.
 The manager's office is equipped with central heat, air conditioning, and internet service.
 A round pen, conveniently located adjacent to the barn, provides an ideal space for horse training.

-SHOP: Built in 2005, this 60’ x 60’ structure includes a spacious workshop, indoor/outdoor equipment storage, a one-bedroom apartment with a loft, a walk-in game cooler and 20,000 gallon in-ground cistern.
-Just behind the shop, a dedicated shooting range offers a great setup for both pistol and rifle target practice.
+SHOP: Built in 2005, this 60' x 60' structure includes a spacious workshop, indoor/outdoor equipment storage, a one-bedroom apartment with a loft, a walk-in game cooler and 20,000 gallon in-ground cistern.
+Just behind the shop, a dedicated shooting range offers a great setup for both pistols and rifles.
 CATTLE PENS & CATTLE FENCING: The ranch is fully fenced and cross-fenced for cattle with two sets of steel cattle pens.
 Both perimeter and cross fencing are in excellent condition, with cattle guards allowing for easy travel between the nine primary pastures.

 SKEET SHOOTING PAVILION: With stunning views, this pavilion is perfect for skeet shooting and/ or cooking out.
 The area is fenced separately and includes a covered grilling & picnic space.
-THE CROSS & REFLECTION AREA: Erected in 2014, a monumental cross sits at one of the highest points on the ranch, surrounded by stone seats engraved with the names of Christ’s disciples.
-Offering breathtaking views of the valley below, this space was designed for an area of quiet reflection and prayer.
-SURFACE WATER: Spring Mesa Ranch boasts abundant water resources, including thirty-five (35) earthen stock ponds, fifteen (15) of which are spring-fed and stocked with fish.
+THE CROSS & REFLECTION AREA: Erected in 2014, a monumental cross sits on a high ridge, surrounded by stone seats engraved with the names of the disciples.
+Offering breathtaking views of the valley below, this area was designed for quiet reflection and prayer.
+SURFACE WATER: Spring Mesa Ranch boasts abundant water resources, including 38 earthen stock ponds, 15 of which are spring-fed and stocked with fish.
 The stock ponds provide excellent water sources for cattle and wildlife while offering opportunities for fishing and waterfowl hunting.

 WATER WELLS: The ranch is equipped with twelve (12) water wells, ensuring reliable water access across the property.
 Average well depth is between 100-200 feet producing 3-12 gallons per minute.
+In total, the ranch features five (5) electric wells and seven (7) solar wells, creating a robust and sustainable water infrastructure.

 ACTIVE

-Callahan County - TBD CR 105, Abilene, TX
+Callahan County - Clyde, TX

-15 ac.
+200 ac.

 ACTIVE

-Callahan County - TBD CR 105, Abilene, TX
+Callahan County - Baird, TX

-63 ac.
+403 ac.

 ACTIVE

-59 ac.
+2511 ac.

 ACTIVE